MichaelBonnet/TeamZephyr/README.md

 # TeamZephyr
-Code, documentation, and other files related to Team Zephyr's capstone project at UT Arlington, Fall 2021-Spring 2022.
+Code, documentation, and other files related to Team Zephyr's CSE 4316/4317 Computer System Design Project I/II senior capstone project at UT Arlington, Fall 2021-Spring 2022.

-The project, working title Wardriving Drone, is to create a sensor payload for a commercial drone that uses software-defined radio(s) (SDR) to gain information about an RF emitter.
-The information is then sent down to a base station that uses the information to triangulate the emitter's location and map that estimated location using GPS.
+The project, title TBA, is to create a sensor payload for a commercial drone that follows the following general specification:

+> The desired capabilities of the drone will be to identify open wireless access points, scan the network, identify penitential entry points, and exploit the devices to gain access.
+Additional capabilities would be to use multiple drones for triangulation of wireless access points.
+If possible, all communication from the operator to the drone would take place over R/F (including command and control) to disguise the attack's point of origin.

-This project is sponsored by Elbit Systems of America, who provided funding as well as project requirements and specifications.
-The Elbit point of contact (POC) was Richard Plumer.
+This project is sponsored by Elbit Systems of America (ESA or Elbit), who provided funding as well as project requirements and specifications.
+The Elbit Point of Contact (POC) is Richard Plumer.

 This project is advised by Dr. Christopher McMurrough, Associate Professor of Instruction at The University of Texas at Arlington.

-**Project Team Members:**
+**UTA Project Team:**

-Michael Bonnet
+Michael Bonnet, Team Leader

-Jorge Estrada
+Jorge Estrada, Team Member

-Michaela Hay
+Michaela Hay, Team Member

-Jose Ibarra
+Jose Ibarra, Team Member

-Benjamin Knight
+Benjamin Knight, Team Communications Head

-Kartikey Sharma
+Kartikey Sharma, Team Member

-*Note: Usage of Apache License 2.0 is tentative and subject to change.*
+**Notes:**

+This project is published using Apache License 2.0.